'Wake Up Dead Man: A Knives Out Mystery': release date, cast and everything we know about 'Knives Out 3'

 'Wake Up Dead Man' plot — what could happen in 'Knives Out 3?'

-Given the "Knives Out" movies have all been murder-mystery movies, we know precious little about the plot of "Wake Up Dead Man", and that doesn't seem likely to change anytime soon.
+Given that the "Knives Out" movies have all been murder-mystery movies, we know precious little about the mystery of "Wake Up Dead Man", and that doesn't seem likely to change anytime soon.

-All we really know at the time of writing comes from the title announcement video (embedded below), wherein Craig's master detective proclaims this new investigation "my most dangerous case yet."
-Could that mean the body count will be higher this time around?
-Or maybe Benoit Blanc himself will be in harm's way?
+All we really knew for the longest time came from the title announcement video (embedded below), wherein Craig's master detective proclaims this new investigation "my most dangerous case yet."

 Whatever happens in "Knives Out 3", director Rian Johnson has hinted this third 'whodunnit' will feel a bit different from its predecessors, which again makes us think this threequel could well end up being a bit darker.
 On Twitter (X), he stated that getting to explore the genre's 'tonal spectrum' is, in his words, 'one of the most exciting things about making Benoit Blanc movies'